 Workplace Utilisation is about measuring space and time…

-Getting a handle on how organisations use their workplaces is pretty critical in understanding the possible options for work arrangements and planning the right mix of workplaces for the future.
+Getting a handle on how organisations use their workplaces is essential in understanding the possible options for work arrangements.
+Additionally, it is also vital data when planning the right mix of workplaces for the future.
 We use a variety of methods to monitor how workplace assets (desks, offices, meeting rooms, filing and social spaces) are really being used.
 Every organisation’s workplace experience is different, and to understand it thoroughly will enable the appropriate planning for any future workplace strategy.

 You can download the report by filling in the form below, or read more about our workplace utilisation monitoring service.

 Why measure Utilisation?

 A workplace utilisation study involves assessing the use of all the spaces in your workplace which will allow you to see how well they are really used through time.
 This study can include work spaces like desks, meeting rooms, social spaces, restaurants and cafeteria.
 It can be undertaken with observers who walk the floors and capture the true use of each working environment.
 The study can also be undertaken with sensors that provide a continuous stream of workplace data to be used in space management planning.
 The data is fed to database and using smart analytics we can predict with a high level of accuracy exactly how many spaces of different sizes your organisation really needs now and future.
 Managing the workplace design and experience of your office is an essential part of effective workplace management.
 We can answer questions like:

 - What amount of desks do we really need under different workstyle scenarios to support our organisation?

 - If your headcount grows, how could we support it using our existing space?

 - How well are our meetings used and what’s the ideal profile of rooms and sizes we really need?